cairo-book/cairo-book/src/ch03-01-what-is-ownership.md

 }
 ```

-The `Drop` trait is implemented for types that can be trivially dropped.
+This is to ensure the soundness of Cairo programs.
+Soundness refers to the fact that if a
+statement during the execution of the program is false, no cheating prover can convince an
+honest verifier that it is true.
+In our case, we want to ensure the consistency of
+consecutive dictionary key updates during program execution, which is only checked when
+the dictionaries are`squashed` - which moves the ownership of the dictionary to the
+`squash` method, thus allowing the dictionary to go out of scope.
+Unsquashed dictionaries
+are dangerous, as a malicious prover could prove the correctness of inconsistent updates.

+However, types that implement the `Drop` trait are allowed to go out of scope without being explicitly moved.
+When a value of a type that implements the `Drop` trait goes out of scope, the `Drop` implementation is called on the type, which moves the value to the `drop` function, allowing it to go out of scope - This is what we call "dropping" a value.
+It is important to note that the implementation of drop is a "no-op", meaning that it doesn't perform any actions other than allowing the value to go out of scope.

-The `Drop` implementation can be derived for all types, except for dictionaries (`Felt252Dict`) and types containing dictionaries.
+The `Drop` implementation can be derived for all types, allowing them to be dropped when goint out of scope, except for dictionaries (`Felt252Dict`) and types containing dictionaries.
 For example, the following code compiles:

 ```rust